 Collectible Experience (Seizing Their Attention)

 Think of it as doing it for Instagram.
-Essentially these are experiences that customers can easily snap and post onto social media.
+Essentially these are experiences customers can easily snap and post onto social media.
 A perfect example of this would be Refinery 29’s, 29 Rooms.

 The drivers of collectible experiences are: